shanicky4ever/scholar-collector/README.md

     2014 Large permeabilities of hourglass nanopores: From hydrodynamics to single file transport The Journal of chemical physics
-    2013 Nanofluidic osmotic diodes: Theory and molecular dynamics simulations Physical review letters 2014 Sub-additive ionic transport across arrays of solid-state nanopores Physics of Fluids 2016 Carbon membranes for efficient water-ethanol separation The Journal of chemical physics (...)
+    2013 Nanofluidic osmotic diodes: Theory and molecular dynamics simulations Physical review letters 2014 Sub-additive ionic transport across arrays of solid-state nanopores Physics of Fluids (...)
 ```